lawlesst/lawlesst.github.com/notebook/rdflib-stardog.md

 #####Use the RDFLib API to inspect the data

-List all the Concepts in the Stardog that we just added.
+Using the RDFLib API, we can list all the Concepts in the Stardog that were just added.

 ```python
 	for subj in ng.subjects(predicate=RDF.type, object=SKOS.Concept):
 	    print 'Concept: ', subj
 ```

-Find concepts that are broader than others.
+And, we can find concepts that are broader than others.

 ```python
 	for ob in ng.objects(predicate=SKOS.broader):